Updated

 - a wet reckless conviction.

-Drivers must attend this alcohol awareness school regardless of whether they were convicted of, or pled guilty or “nolo contendere” to their second DUI charge.
+You must attend this alcohol awareness school regardless of whether you were convicted of, or pled guilty or “nolo contendere” to your second DUI charge.
 This includes a charge of either:

 - VC 23152(a), driving under the influence,